tiepdotme/serenade-wind/_posts/2019-12-15-sailing-around-the-world.md

 For me, I start to envision a mash-up of activities I love such as sailing to a remote island with rocky cliffs, dropping anchor, dinghy to shore, and rock climb/deep water solo existing routes or maybe even establishing new routes.

 {% assign pwimg="deep-water-solo" %}
 {% assign pwcaption="Chris Sharma climbs without ropes a.k.a. deep water solo.
-Photo courtesy of Wallpaper Safari" %}
+Photo by Wallpaper Safari" %}
 {% assign pwpng="" %}
 {% include post-wide-image.html%}